rcl-coding/tutorial-staticwebsite/lesson3.md

 ### Footer

-- Add a footer to the page
+- Add a footer to the page.

 ```html
 <!doctype html>